kt3k/bmp/README.md

 # bmp v0.0.3

-> Update version without hassle
+> Version up.
+No hassles.

 `bmp` is a command line tool for updating the version number in source files.